 Lightweight double scull

 Coach: Riccardo Dezi

 At the Championships

-The conditions at Lake Bagsværd – a venue as notorious as Holme Pierrepont – were both extremely rough and also completely unfair to the extent that FISA President Thomi Keller had admitted that the Sunday finals should have been postponed or cancelled, according to Rowing magazine, and only weren’t because of commercial pressures from Danish television.
+The conditions at Lake Bagsværd – a venue as notorious as Holme Pierrepont for suffering from bad weather – were both extremely rough and also completely unfair to the extent that FISA President Thomi Keller had admitted that the Sunday finals should have been postponed or cancelled, according to Rowing magazine, and only weren’t because of commercial pressures from Danish television.
 Although a spare day had been built into the programme, it was scheduled BEFORE the two days of finals, and those were the ones when the weather deteriorated.
 The same had happened when the Women’s European Championships were held there in 1971.